developer-vic/AppAmbit.Victor/README.md

 ## Next Steps

-1. Get AppAmbit app key from dashboard
+1. ✅ Get AppAmbit app keys from dashboard
-2. Update `MauiProgram.cs` with the app key
+2. ✅ Update `MauiProgram.cs` with platform-specific app keys
-3. Build and deploy to Android device
+3. ✅ Build and deploy to Android device
-4. Test all features and verify in dashboard
+4. ✅ Test all features and verify in dashboard
-5. Build and test on iOS (when Xcode 26.0 is available)
+5. ✅ Build and test on iOS device
 6. Use AppAmbit distribution to send test builds
 7. Log GitHub issue with feedback
 8. Share feedback on Discord